 Sara Dylan Today

 Sara Dylan lives a very private life today.
 Now in her early 80s, she doesn’t make a lot of public appearances.
 Those who know her said that she lives a very quiet life.
 She briefly rekindled her relationship with Bob Dylan in 1983.
-There was even rumors that he was going to ask her to marry him again.
+There were even rumors that he was going to ask her to marry him again.
 However, it didn’t last and Sara has been quite remote ever since.